AugurProject/augur-walkthrough/forking.md

 - [ ] Verify that the user can migrate REP to a chosen scalar outcome.
 - [ ] Verify that the user can migrate only some of their REP at a time.
 Verify balance after Tx confirmation.
 - [ ] Verify that the user can migrate all their REP at one time.
 Verify balance after Tx confirmation.
-- [ ] Verify that the winning universe is declared when at least 50% of REP has been migrated (5.5 mil REP).
-The winning universe is the universe that has received the most REP. It should be labeled both in the Migrate REP form and on the Account: Universes page.
+- [ ] Initiate a fork and migrate at least 50% of REP (5.5 mil REP).
+Verify that the winning universe is declared.
+It should be labeled both in the Migrate REP form and on the Account: Universes page.
-- [ ] Verify that the winning universe is declared when the 60 day forking window ends, if 50% of REP is not migrated first.
+- [ ] Initiate a fork and migrate less than 50% of REP. Verify that the winning universe is declared when the 60 day window ends.
 - [ ] Verify that REP can be migrated after being disavowed.
+- [ ] Verify that the forking market can be manually finalized when the 60 day forking window ends (when less that 50% of REP has been migrated during that window).
+The flash script can be used to do this.

 ## Universe Page: